geobakery/GeospatialAnalyzer/README.md

 - Integrated Swagger UI documentation
 - Focus on performance
 - Simple and customizable datasource configuration
-- Support GeoJSON and EsriJSON as input and output and transformation into the other format
+- Support GeoJSON and EsriJSON as input and output
+- Transformation into the other format
 - Support for different CRS
-- Support raster data also as a tile set
+- Support raster data also as tile set
-- Return of the taken geometry is possible
+- It is possible to return the geometry
 - Unit- and E2E-Tests

 ## Interfaces